Widezadenis/LengthOfStay-Project/README.md

 - Mean: 4.0 days
 - Median: 4.0 days
   * Key Insight: The equal mean and median shows that there are no outliers that are skewing the average, hospital stays are around 4 days.
-  * The consistent 4 day length of stay indicates this is a comumunity hospital with routine medical or surgical needs, not complex tertiary care center.
-This allows for hospitals to be confident in staffing and bed allocation planning.
+  * The consistent 4 day length of stay shows that this is a comumunity hospital with routine medical or surgical needs, not a tertiary care center.
+This allows hospitals to be confident in staffing and bed allocation planning.

 - Questions:
    * Is it 4 days for everyone, or do some groups stay longer?